samsepi0x0/cryptopals-python/README.md

 ## Description:
   This repo contains the collection of all the python codes (along with the text files provided in the question) I wrote to solve the cryptopals series.
-  So far I have solved the initial challenges of SET 1.
+  Now that SET 1 is complete, I will be starting SET 2 soon.
 The file structure will update according to the status of the challenges solved.

 ### SET 1: